rust-unofficial/patterns/idioms/priv-extend.md

 ```

 `#[non_exhaustive]` only works across crate boundaries.
 Within a crate, the
-private field method may be used:
+private field method may be used.

 For `struct`s, an alternative approach exists: By adding a private field to a
 struct, the struct cannot be instantiated or matched against.